Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Enhance.md

          id="tspan3752">c 3 d _ 2 4 3 7 4 6 7 5 }</tspan></text>
 ```

-We could reconstruct the flag manually but lets not do that.
+We could reconstruct the flag manually but let's not do that.

 All lines with flag contents contain the `</tspan>` tag so lets `grep` for that to start with
 ```bash